limh0228/schemes_and_machinations/_posts/2025-12-15-protest-novel.md

 <br>

 So, what am I trying to say?
 What am I trying to say in my protest novel?
 I don't redact the beatings because I pity my father's de-humanization; I'm worried that some part of me believes he deserves it.
-A father is a kind of destiny, and as I right this damn book, I am tight-rope crawling between avoidance and fulfillment of that destiny.
+A father is a kind of destiny, and as I write this damn book, I am tight-rope crawling between avoidance and fulfillment of that destiny.
 Descendant from the Greeks, our literary tradition can tell you where this ends.

 <br>